tragent/inventory-management/README.md

 * Retrieve a list of permissions in the system
 * Update permission
 * Retrieve a permissions's details
+* Make purchase from a supplier
+* View purchase transactions

 ## What doesn't:

-* Make purchase from a supplier
 * View sales receipts
 * Make sales to a customer